Why Facebook Ads Fail Roofers (And When They Actually Work)

 • Community involvement highlights

-This sequential approach respects the customer journey, meeting homeowners where they are rather than pushing for immediate sales from cold audiences.
+This sequential approach respects where homeowners are in the decision process.
+It meets them where they are instead of pushing for an immediate sale from a cold audience.

 • Create distinct ad sets for each stage